lalliexperience/MikroTik-Multipinger/README.md

-<h1 align="center">Mikrotik-Multipinger</h1>
+<h1 align="center">MikroTik-Multipinger</h1>

 <h3 align="center">
 Pings hosts withing a network and sends an alert email if any are not found.
-It can also retrieve DHCP reservations from a Mikrotik router and ping those.
+It can also retrieve DHCP reservations from a MikroTik router and ping those.
 </h3>

 ---